 |Eternal Kingdom||Great Mountain||Everlasting Kingdom|

-An explanation of these passages is given in “Rapture and Prophecy.”
+An explanation of these passages is given in “Prophecy About The Future.”

 These ancient empires were located in the Middle East since they occupied the land of Israel.
 The maps presented below show the boundaries of the Babylonian Empire, Media-Persian Empire, Grecian or Alexander’s Empire, and the Roman Empire as they would appear on a map of today.